saamur/ingsw2022-AM51/README.md

 <br>
 It is also possible to run the GUI by clicking twice on the jar file It is possible to play a game with a minimum of two players and a maximum of three.<br>
-The game will create two folders in which it will save the unfinished games that can be reopen in the future.
+The game will create two folders in which it will save the unfinished games that can be reopened in the future.
 ## Eriantys' rules
 You can find the rules of the game [here](https://craniointernational.com/2021/wp-content/uploads/2021/06/Eriantys_rules_small.pdf)